Volvo V70: V70

 The standard V70 was available with a variety of engines, gearboxes and equipment.
 The standard configuration was front-wheel drive.
 An all-wheel drive version badged as V70 AWD was available.
 For some markets Volvo offered a diesel version badged as V70 TDI.
 In countries such as Italy, with high taxes on cars with more than a 2.0L engine capacity, special petrol models with a 2000 cc engine capacity were offered.
 This included a 2.0T and a 2.0L T5 version, the latter with a slightly lower power output than the 2.3L variant.
 An optional third row seat increased occupant capacity from five to seven seats while reducing underfloor storage space in the trunk.

 With the V70 Bi-Fuel Volvo continued to offer a factory compressed natural gas (CNG) powered car.
 A 95 litre tank installed in the trunk allowed for a claimed range of 250 km running on CNG only.
 Due to the bulky tank, rear cargo space was reduced considerably.
 Drivers could choose whether their car ran on petrol or CNG at the touch of a button.
 On Bi-Fuel models the temperature gauge in the instrument cluster was replaced by a level gauge for the gas tank.
 Several options, such as a trip computer and sports suspension, were not available for Bi-Fuel models.
 Neither Bi-Fuel nor TDI were offered on the North American market.

-Specialised vehicles, such as taxi and police versions, were also available directly from the factory.
+Specialised vehicles such as taxis and police versions were also available directly from the factory.
 Changes included preparations to install additional equipment, a certified calibrated speedometer, uprated brakes with wear indicators and a different level of standard equipment.